djamesjones4/messenger-api/README.md

 <hr/>

 ### Conversations
 A conversation consists of a primary key and a participants column.
 Conversations consist of multiple users.
-The `New Conversation` endpoint should be hit after a user has selected the list of users they would like to add to a conversation.
+The `New Conversation` endpoint should be hit after a user has selected the list of users they would like to add to a conversation, upon sending of the first message to the conversation participants.
 Conversations are continuous between participants.

 <strong>New conversation:</strong> `POST /conversations`
   - params:
   {
-    <strong>participants:</strong> integer array [int, int, ...]
+    <strong>participants:</strong> string (i.e. "1,4,6")
   } <br>

+**NOTE: because sqlite3 does not accept array types a string must be passed and handled by the controller.
 <hr/>

 ### Messages
 Messages are individual comments made within a conversation.<br>
+Messages rely on conversations.
+If a conversation does not already exist, the `new conversation` endpoint should be hit first to return a `conversation_id` to provide to the `new message` endpoint.

 Messages consist of the message's:<br>